 Some will amount to the greatest, grandest adventures and the most fun of your lifetime.

 Others will frustrate you, intimidate you, concern you, confound you, even conspire to drive you out of your mind.
 Some days, enjoying the new life in paradise you dreamt about for so long, your patience will be tried and your fuse will be short.

 Those days, when nothing makes sense and no one is around to help, what will you do?

 Or you’ll smile.
 You’ll chuckle.
-You’ll remember that nothing was ever going to be all roses and that nowhere is perfect.
+You’ll remember that rainbows require rain and that nowhere is perfect.
 You’ll remind yourself of the big-picture reasons why you made this leap in the first place, of all the advantages you’re enjoying living where you’re now living.

 And you’ll laugh.

 It’s that decision, which you’ll face again and again and again, maybe every day, that will determine the ultimate outcome of your personal retire overseas adventures.